apache/cordova-blackberry/README.md

 Cordova BlackBerry Developer Tools
 ---

 The Cordova developer tooling is split between general tooling and project level tooling.

-To enable the command-line tools available in the ./bin directory, make sure you have all of the dependencies installed.
-You will need [NodeJS](http://nodejs.org) (which should come with `npm`).
-To install the dependencies:

-    $ cd bin
-    $ npm install
+If you are on Windows, please run the equivalent .bat files instead of the shell scripts :)

-General Commands
+### General Commands

-    ./bin/create [path appname] ............ creates a sample app with the specified application name, to the specified path ./bin/bench ............................ generate a bench proj
+    ./bin/create [path appname] ............ creates a sample app with the specified application name, to the specified path
-    ./bin/autotest ......................... test the cli tools
-    ./bin/test ............................. run mobile-spec

 Please note that once you `create` a Cordova BlackBerry project, you will need to edit the `project.properties` file that resides inside your